dulilun/dulilun/README.md

 5. **Du, L.**, Lan, W., Luo, R., and Zhong, P. (2018).
 "Factor-Adjusted Multiple Testing of Correlations", Computational Statistics \& Data Analysis, 128, 34-47.

-6. Lan, W. and **Du, L.** (2019).
+6. Lan, W. and **Du, L.[^2]** (2019).
 "A Factor-Adjusted Multiple Testing Procedure with Application to Mutual Fund Selection", Journal of Business and Economic Statistics, 37, 147-157.
+[^2]: The corresponding author.

 7. **Du, L.** and Li, Q. (2020).
 "A Data-Driven Approach to High-Volume Recruitment: Application to Student Admission", Manufacturing and Service Operations Management, 22 (5), 942-957.